puppetlabs/puppet-docs/source/puppet/4.2/reference/reporting_write_processors.md

 * It must be in its own Ruby file named `<NAME>.rb`, inside a Puppet module's `lib/puppet/reports/` directory.
 * Its Ruby code must start with `require 'puppet'`.
 * It must call the `Puppet::Reports.register_report(:NAME)` method.
 This method takes the name of the report as a symbol, and a mandatory block of code with no arguments that contains:
-  * A Markdown-formatted string describing of the report in a call to the `desc` method.
+    * A Markdown-formatted string describing the processor, passed to the `desc(<DESCRIPTION>)` method.
     * An implementation of a method named `process` that contains the report processor's main functionality.

-    * The `process` method must have access to a `self` object, which is a [`Puppet::Transaction::Report` object][format] describing a Puppet run.
+Puppet will let the `process` method access a `self` object, which will be a [`Puppet::Transaction::Report` object][format] describing a Puppet run.

 The processor can access all of the report's data by calling accessor methods (as described in the [report format docs][format]) on `self`, and it can forward that data to any service you configure in the report processor.

 It can also call `self.to_yaml` to dump the entire report to YAML.
 Note that the YAML output doesn't represent a safe, well-defined data format---it's simply a serialized Ruby object.